pytest-dev/pytest-xdist/docs/distribution.rst

 noticeable amount of time.

-With ``-n auto``, pytest-xdist will use as many processes as your computer has CPU cores.
+With ``-n auto``, pytest-xdist will use as many processes as your computer has physical CPU cores.

 Use ``-n logical`` to use the number of *logical* CPU cores rather than physical ones.
-This currently requires the ``psutil`` package to be installed;
+This currently requires the `psutil <https://pypi.org/project/psutil/>`__ package to be installed;
-if it is not, pytest-xdist will fall back to ``-n auto`` behavior.
+if it is not or if it fails to determine the number of logical CPUs, fall back to ``-n auto`` behavior.

 Pass a number, e.g. ``-n 8``, to specify the number of processes explicitly.